 1. Adjustable Rate Mortgage (ARM) - Variable Rate Mortgage

-The selection is huge: One can differentiate between 1 yr ARMs, 3 yr ARMs, 5 yr ARMs, 7 yr ARMs, 10 yr ARMs.
-They all have one thing in common: The interest rate is set for a specific time period at the beginning of the term.
-The fixed interest rates, analogous to the above mentioned models, are 1, 3, 5, 7, or 10 years.
-Thereafter, the interest rate can change, depending on market trends – according to the respective index of the underlying model (for example 1 yr LIBOR/ 1 yr T-Bill).
-The index is publicly listed; the margin fixed by contract i.e. a potential interest adjustment after the first commitment period is not subject to the whim of the American bank, but instead is closely tied to the market.
+There is a wide choice: 1 yr ARMs, 3 yr ARMs, 5 yr ARMs, 7 yr ARMs, 10 yr ARMs.
+They all have one thing in common: the interest rate is fixed for a certain period at the start of the term.
+The fixed interest rate is 1, 3, 5, 7 or 10 years, similar to the models mentioned above.
+Thereafter, the interest rate can be adjusted according to market developments – in line with the respective index on which the model is based (e.g. 1 yr LIBOR / 1 yr T-Bill).
+The index is publicly quoted, the margin is contractually fixed, i.e. any interest rate adjustment after the first fixed term is not subject to the arbitrariness of the American bank, but is closely tied to the market.

-Example: With a 3 yr ARM the interest rates can be adjusted for the first time after three years.
-In order for you as the borrower to be protected from a surprising interest rate increase during a given market development, the ARM provides a maximum interest rate – referred to as “Caps”, for example a 2/5 cap.
-This means that the interest rate can adjust for the first time after three years, however only by two percent per year and a maximum of 5 percent over the entire period.
-As an example, if your initial interest rate is 4%, then in your 37th month your payment can increase to a maximum of 6% and the highest your rate can ever become over the lifetime of the loan is 9%.
-Naturally, if markets go down, your interest rate will decrease accordingly.
+Example: With a 3 yr ARM, interest rates can adjust for the first time after three years.
+To protect you as a borrower from a surprise rise in interest rates in the event of a corresponding market development, an ARM provides for a cap on the interest rate, e.g. a 2/5 cap.
+This means that the interest rate can adjust for the first time after three years, but only by a maximum of two percent per year and 5 percent over the entire term.

 2. Fixed Rate - Fixed Rate Mortgage